 In early 1948, Cartier-Bresson was in India taking photographs of Gandhi less than two hours before the Indian leader’s assassination.
 His photos of Gandhi’s final hours and funeral, when published in LIFE magazine and other pictorial glossies around the world, were part of his ascension to the rank of celebrity photojournalist.
 Towards the end of that same year, Cartier-Bresson traveled to China to photograph what were expected to be the final days of the Chinese Civil War.
 He ended up staying for ten months and capturing the moments of China’s great modern historical schism: Mao’s Communists established the People’s Republic of China, and Chiang Kai-Shek’s Nationalists were driven off the Chinese mainland to Taiwan.

 Cartier-Bresson snapped more than 5000 images on this tour, of which 500 were put into circulation by Magnum Photos.
-Before 2019, the last major public airing of these photographs came in 1954, when 144 images were published as a book, D’une Chine à l’autre.
+Before 2019, these photographs' last major public airing came in 1954, when 144 images were published as a book, D’une Chine à l’autre.

-The Beijing exhibition, scheduled for early 2021, was however cancelled due to COVID.
+The Beijing exhibition, scheduled for early 2021, was, however, canceled due to COVID.
 It was to be hosted at the Tsinghua University Art Museum.
 We may note that the planning process for the exhibition took more than three years, so permissions and agreements in China at some significant level must have been obtained.
 A request for more information from the curators has not been returned.

 One powerful question raised by this exhibition, and more specifically by the return of these old photographs to the physical sites of China’s civil war, is: How much time does it take to heal old wounds?
 The youngest generation that still remembers China before 1949 is now around 80 years old.
 Is there a certain passage of time that would allow a contentious history to return to the realm of objective facts?

-Susan Sontag once took Cartier-Bresson to task in her seminal collection of essays, On Photography, for being too impartial, for ignoring the political implications of his images.
+Susan Sontag once took Cartier-Bresson to task in her seminal collection of essays, On Photography, for being too impartial and ignoring his images' political implications.
 “When Cartier-Bresson goes to China,” she wrote, “he shows that there are people in China, and that they are Chinese.”
 Photography, she argued, “transforms reality into a tautology.”

 Understanding the nature of images and their potential for politicization, the curators of Henri Cartier-Bresson: China took great pains to situate their scholarship on the edge of bland factuality.
-It is potentially China-safe, but at the same time palatable to Western audiences.
-The texts which accompany the images are incontestable and no longer controversial: Armies advanced, clashed or retreated; governments made declarations; and Cartier-Bresson the man buzzed around this political panorama like a fly on the wall.
+It is potentially China-safe, but at the same time, palatable to Western audiences.
+The texts accompanying the images are incontestable and no longer controversial: Armies advanced, clashed, or retreated; governments made declarations, and Cartier-Bresson the man buzzed around this political panorama like a fly on the wall.

 Taiwan’s media assiduously avoided politics in their reporting on the exhibition.
-Some coverage looked at the emotional reactions of third-generation Taiwanese, who in Cartier-Bresson’s pictures saw for the first time the harsh realities endured by grandparents who came to Taiwan as refugees.
+Some coverage looked at the emotional reactions of third-generation Taiwanese, who in Cartier-Bresson’s pictures saw the harsh realities endured by grandparents who came to Taiwan as refugees for the first time.
 More typical were safe statements like this one from the Chinese-language newspaper the United Daily News: “The documents of the developments of Asia’s modern history are for the first time given their most complete public exhibition through the photographs of an internationally famous artist.”
 There is no explication of that history.
-One can also note the appeal to authority — the truth of these photographs is valid, the Taiwanese newspaper seems to say, because they were produced by a famous foreign artist.
+One can also note the appeal to authority — the truth of these photographs is valid, the Taiwanese newspaper seems to say because they were produced by a famous foreign artist.
 In Taiwan, there was no outcry, no controversy.